GustavoHenriqueGB/Algorithm-and-Computer-Programming/README.md

 # Algorithm and Computer Programming

 This repository contains materials and assignments for the **Algorithm and Computer Programming** course taken at university.
-It includes code, exercises, and notes created during the course to practice and improve programming skills.
+It includes exercises and the final project.

 ## Contents